nenadfilipovic/iot-dashboard/README.md

 If you want to run it from VS-Code you can install [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) extension that enables you to run docker files from editor without using docker cli.

+App opens two ports for communication, 80 for accessing dashboard and 1883 for publishing mqtt messages.
+Mqtt messages should be in JSON format, any request that is not valid JSON will be rejected.

+EMQX broker inside app expects you to provide username and password for authentication, here you should use same credentials you used to register account.
+For access validation EMQX uses acl config lists, app is designed in such way that broker only accepts topics in form of `username/device channel`.
+MQTT clients will probably use term deviceId so you should provide device channel in place of deviceId.

 ## Running the tests

 -